tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 that I've met made this mistake, especially the talented ones.

 Let me walk you through the 2 approaches, compare the differences between them and analyze some real examples.
-In the next section, you can also find some techniques that I've applied in order to help build a better Product Engineer work environment.
+In latter posts, you can also find some techniques that I've applied in order to help build a better Product Engineer mindset.

 ![img1](/files/2023-08-17-lets-build-product-instead-of-software/img1.png)